yenthusiastic/arp_b/code/andy/README.md

 ### 3.5.
 Firmware
 - [X] Implement sleepmode with status.
+- [X] Save QR code and IOTA address to RTC memory for deepsleep.
+- [X] Read QR code and IOTA address from RTC memory after wakeup
-- [X] Implement session management from wake-up to sleep.
+- [X] Implement session management from wakeup to sleep.
 - [ ] Request IOTA address from server.